 The friendly guy from Statens Vegvesen´s hotline confirmed that we were just an hour late for the last entry and the road would be closed for the rest of the day.
 But at the same time he ensured us at least, that despite the snowy weather the "kolonnekjøring" would go on and we should come back the next day at 11 am.

-Well then - since "the end of the world" had to wait for the next day, we just decided to change the programm and enjoy the day on the island.
+Well then - since "the end of the world" had to wait for the next day, we decided to change our program and enjoyed the day on the island.
 Luckily we had booked a hotel in advance, the Honningsvåg Vandrerhjem, kind of hiker hostel.
 So we checked in there and drove directly to the tourist information to get some useful tips how to spend the day and in addition some good restaurant adresses for the evening.

 The North Cape itself

 But this was the long Easter weekend.
 Not having been in Norway for very long, we were not aware that everything would be closed down that time.
 So what we found when getting to the tourist info was a simple, hand written letter to all tourists on the door saying "det er påske og jeg er på skitur, tilbake på tirsdag" = "It is Easter, I'm on skiing holiday, back on Tuesday".
 Great.